gutenbergtools/gutenbergsite/site/donate.md

 The bank we utilize, Wells Fargo, does not charge any fees for our bank account.
 They do charge a fee for processing non-US funds.
 This fee is difficult to know in advance, but usually seems to be five dollars or slightly more for checks of at least $USD 100 in value.
 The exchange rate to US funds is at market value.

 Any donation of $100 or over will receive a written "thank you" via postal mail, unless you do not provide a return address.
+Significant donors may be included on our [Legacy Donor page](legacy.html).

 <br>
 ## <span id="#additional-detail-on-how-to-donate"></span>Taxes, Privacy & Additional Details